Pierre-Esprit Radisson: Working for the Hudson's Bay Company

 In 1684 Radisson sailed for the Hayes River in the vessel Happy Return, where he found Groseilliers' son Jean-Baptiste conducting a brisk trade with the Indians.
 He recruited Jean-Baptiste into joining HBC service and left for England in September, leaving John Abraham in charge of the fort.
 (Eight days later two ships belonging to Charles Aubert de La Chesnaye arrived from Québec.
 Although there was conflict, no blood was shed.
 The French wintered near the English and returned to Québec with a moderate load of furs.)
-Radisson's differences with various Hudson’s Bay Company underlings in the 1680s suggests that he was not admired by the English seamen who had to work with him, because of their rooted detestation of the French.
+Radisson's differences with various Hudson's Bay Company underlings in the 1680s suggests that he was not admired by the English seamen who had to work with him, because of their rooted detestation of the French.

 In 1685 Radisson was made "Superintendent and Chief Director of the Trade at Port Nelson", where he seems to have accomplished little.
 In 1687 he made serious charges against the superintendent of York Factory.
 The HBC rejected the charges and Radisson was removed.
 Thereafter he lived in England on an HBC pension, which was irregularly paid.
 He died in 1710.
 In 1729 the company voted to pay ten pounds to his third wife, "she being ill and in great want."

 Legacy and honors

-Radisson wrote his Voyages in 1668 or 1669 in England after a storm prevented him from joining the first expedition into Hudson Bay.
-The original has been lost but an English translation was found among the papers of Samuel Pepys and is now held in the Bodleian Library.
-Its reliability as a historical source is contentious.
-Historian Germaine Warkentin considers Radisson to be primarily a reporter of the historical events he witnessed, and did not believe that he was always reliable.
+On October 3 1989, the Canadian Armed Forces named HMCS Radisson after him.

 The towns of Radisson, Quebec; Radisson, Saskatchewan and Radisson, Wisconsin; a street and Metro station in Montreal; and the Radisson provincial electoral district in Manitoba, are all named after him.

 The Radisson Hotels group, starting with the Radisson Hotel in Minneapolis in 1909, is also named after him.

 The Canadian Coast Guard named CCGS Pierre Radisson after him.